Web Design and Development Agreement

 such notice to be sent by the Customer and received by FutureLab during the relevant Acceptance Period.

 5.7 If the Customer fails to provide a written notice during the relevant Acceptance Period, the Customer automatically confirms acceptance of the Website.

 5.8 The Customer will confirm the hosting details with FutureLab during the Acceptance Period and no later than on the last day of the Acceptance Period.
 Failure to provide hosting information or acknowledgement of using FutureLab hosting will result in creating a dedicated hosting on paid FutureLab platform.

 6.1 Third Party Works will be licensed to the Customer under the relevant licensor’s standard terms and conditions for online use, or on licence terms notified by FutureLab to the Customer.

-6.2 Any licence fees for Third Party Works are included in the Charges (unless the Schedule specifies otherwise or the parties agree otherwise).
+6.2 Any licence fees for Third Party Works are not included in the Charges (unless the Schedule specifies otherwise or the parties agree otherwise).